ryan-roemer/sphinx-bootstrap-theme/README.rst

     html_short_title = "Demo"

     # (Optional) Logo.
 Should be exactly 24x24 px to fit the nav. bar.
-    # Path should be relative to the conf.py directory.
+    # Path should be relative to the static files directory.
-    html_logo = "_static/my_logo.png"
+    html_logo = "my_logo.png"

     # Theme options are theme-specific and customize the look and feel of a
     # theme further.